 5. VEHICLE CONTROL

 GUEST PARKING.
 Vehicles of residents or guests that remain in designated guest parking areas for more than twelve (12) hours must be properly identified by placement of the name and lot number of the residence.
+Vehicles must have current licensing tabs.

 VEHICLES.
 Only operative conventional automobiles are allowed.
 Motorcycles or minibikes are allowed only for transportation to and from the community.
 Joy riding through the community is prohibited.
 A maximum of two (2) vehicles shall be permitted for each household.
 All vehicles must be registered with Management with current licensing tabs.
 Vehicles not registered after notice, may be towed at owner’s expense.